artefactual-labs/clockify-tool/README.md

     * Meetings [5cdb08ead278ae206156ae6f]

+### List project tasks

+The `projecttasks` (or `pt`) command is used to list project tasks.
+The project task name and ID will be output.

+For example:

+    $ ./cft projecttasks ed5c600955e74cce9648cd91
+    * Design [3539934f65f84a5fb98a2604]
+    * Implementation [cafcd3051c5c46c89e2ec4cb]

 ### Creating a time entry

 The `new` (or `n`) command is used to create a new time entry.
 The number of